mayankdubey1996/flight_fare_prediction/README.md

 ### How to run?

-For both the cases asuuming project repository is aready been cloned.
+For both the cases assuming project repository is aready been cloned.

 #### 1. Run without docker.